 Ferry operating hours

-There is a priority lane for locals and this operates between 9am and 4pm during the tourist season.
-The Daintree Ferry priority lane will be activated over the Easter period from 24 March – 29 March 2016.
+There is a priority lane for locals and this operates between 9am and 4.30pm during the peak season.
+The Daintree Ferry priority lane will be activated over the school holidays from Sunday 26 June.

 Daintree Ferry operating hours for Christmas Day – 7:30am to 10am and 2:30pm to 5pm.